musicalskele/brainfuckers/README.md

 ### license

-this project is licensed under the PLACEHOLDER License. see the LICENSE file for details.
+this project is licensed under the GNU AGPLv3 License. see the LICENSE.md file for details.